-There was a time when getting a rebond was all the rage with women and even some men.
-It’s an intensive treatment that can really change your look by giving your hair a permanent straightened look, which really does look great when done well.
+Hair rebonding is a hair treatment that can really change your look by giving your hair a permanent, straightened look.
+It really does look great when done well.
 But is it a treatment that you should get for your short hair?
-Find out with these advantages and disadvantages of getting rebonded short hair.
+Find out by learning the advantages and disadvantages of getting rebonded short hair.

-Pros and Cons of Getting Rebonded Short Hair
+What Are the Pros of Getting Rebonded Short Hair?

 Pro # 1: Your rebonded short hair will look sleek and manageable.

-If you’ve had frizzy and unruly hair, getting your hair rebonded would allow it to become easier to style.
-This becomes helpful when you’re always in a hurry, as it will help cut down your hair prep time.
+If you’ve had frizzy hair, getting your hair rebonded would allow it to become smoother.
+This becomes helpful when you’re always in a hurry, as it will help cut down your hairstyling time.